 7 It is to be observed that neither of these ceremonies is universal, but nearly so.
 Why there should exist exemptions I cannot resolve.
 The manner of executing them is as follows.
 The finger is taken off by means of a ligature (generally a sinew of a kangaroo) tied so tight as to stop the circulation of the blood, which induces mortification and the part drops off.
 I remember to have seen Colbee's child, when about a month old, on whom this operation had been just performed by her mother.
 The little wretch seemed in pain, and her hand was greatly swelled.
 But this was deemed too trifling a consideration to deserve regard in a case of so much importance.
-The tooth intended to be taken out is loosened by the gum being scarified on both sides with a sharp shell.
-The end of a stick is then applied to the tooth, which is struck gently several times with a stone, until it becomes easily moveable, when the 'coup de grace' is given by a smart stroke.
-Notwithstanding these precautions, I have seen a considerable degree of swelling and inflammation follow the extraction.
-Imeerawanyee, I remember, suffered severely.
-But he boasted the firmness and hardihood with which he had endured it.
-It is seldom performed on those who are under sixteen years old.

-name which they assign to this white earth, but by that with which they distinguish the palms of their hands.
+when they speak of us, not by the name which they assign to this white earth, but by that with which they distinguish the palms of their hands.